 - Competitive: Grow your savings quicker with high interest UK savings accounts

-- Straightforward: No endless logins and paper application forms.
-Just a free, easy-to-use savings service
+- Straightforward: No endless logins and paper application forms

 Home › Savings accounts

-While this is cause for concern for retirees and people approaching retirement, you can still earn a competitive interest rate and enjoy the freedom to access your savings with a notice account from Raisin UK.
-Often viewed as the best of both worlds, our top notice account currently pays a competitive rate of 5.10% AER for a 95-day notice period – perfect if you want to earn a good rate without sacrificing access to your cash.
-For an even shorter term length, our top 7-day notice account is 4.85% AER.
+This will be welcome news for many, and you can still earn a competitive interest rate and enjoy the freedom to access your savings with a notice account from Raisin UK.
+Often viewed as the best of both worlds, our top notice account currently pays a competitive rate of 4.91% AER for a 40-day notice period – perfect if you want to earn a good rate without sacrificing access to your cash.
+For an even shorter term length, our top 7-day notice account pays 4.59% AER.

 Want to stay up-to-date with the latest offers and news on savings and notice accounts each month?